 10 Lesser-Known State Parks In New York That Will Absolutely Amaze You

 With 180 state parks spread all over New York, it’s always a work in progress to cross all of these beautiful places off of your bucket list.
-By now you’ve probably already visited spots like Watkins Glen, Niagara Falls, and Letchworth, but if you’re looking for less-crowded places to explore that you’ll have a better chance of having all to yourself — then this list is just for you.
-From out on Long Island to up in New York’s North Country, take a look at what these amazing state parks have to offer visitors.
+By now, you’ve probably already visited spots like Watkins Glen, Niagara Falls, and Letchworth, but if you’re looking for less-crowded places to explore that you’ll have a better chance of having all to yourself, then this list is just for you.
+From out on Long Island to up in New York’s North Country, take a look at what a visit to literally any amazing state park in New York has to offer visitors.

 Psst!
 Do you love exploring New York’s great outdoors?
 Then join our New York Nature Lovers group on Facebook to share your own nature photos, find inspiration for your next trip, and bask in the beauty of the Empire State.

 More to Explore

 What are some of the best state parks in New York?